Eisteed/blender-render-view/README.md

 - Snapshot compare to live view (set only A or B)

-- Zoom to fit image to window
+- Zoom to fit image to window / 1:1 ratio

-- Zoom to 1:1 ratio
+- AOVs dropdown

 - Render region (using native blender render region)